meta-llama/llama-stack/docs/source/community/governance.md

 #### Earning a Nomination

-Given the early stage of the project, the process of becoming a maintainer is still evolving and we expect it to change as the project matures.
+The process of becoming a maintainer is still evolving and we expect it to change as the project matures.

 The nomination is at the discretion of the existing maintainers and there is no single path of earning a nomination for,